ibm-cloud-docs/SecureGateway/securegateway_iptables.md

   }, console.log.bind(console))
 ```

-This must run on application startup and will reconfigure the IP table rule on application startup.
+This should be run when starting up the application, any IP tables rule which is defined before will be overwritten.
 Each IP table rule
 uniquely identifies each instance of the application using the `application_id` and `CF_INSTANCE_INDEX`.
-The fronting IP address
+The external IP address
 is retrieved from the `CF_INSTANCE_IP` variable and applied to the IP table rule.